- Cheap Travel

 Get a lakeside coffee

 We stopped by the lake to have a coffee, some croissants and just take in where we were.
-To save money we didn’t want to eat any meals in restaurants whilst here, but by enjoying a coffee and pastry, we got to experience sitting at a table, next to the lake, and feeling a little bougie for half an hour.
+In order to save money, we didn’t want to eat any meals in restaurants whilst here.
+By enjoying a coffee and pastry, we got to experience sitting at a table, next to the lake, and feeling a little bougie for half an hour.

 Piazza San Giorgio